My Race Days

 Finally I saw this picture the other day and if I was a horse I would be thinking the same.

-Hay, I'm David or Dave Crosse and I'm a professional Jumps jockey originally from near Cashel, Co Tipperary.
+Hay, I'm David or Dave Crosse and I'm a professional Jumps jockey, sponsored by Mapstone Development Group, originally from near Cashel, Co Tipperary.
 I am now based and have been for the last 14 years in Lambourn in Berkshire - the home of Jumps racing.

-Racing has been going well for me this season and I hope to make a big impact this winter when the proper jumps racing starts.
+Racing has been going well for me this season and I hope to make a big impact this spring when the proper jumps racing gets going.
 I've been through the mill with injuries down the years but nothing that has ever stopped me getting back in the saddle.
 I've probably broken bones in places people didn't even realise they had bones.

 I'm going to take you through what I get up too on and off the track, and try give you an insight of a jockey's life and the craic we have 24/7.